navonildeb/navonildeb.github.io/_pages/about.md

   - /about.html
 ---

-I am a fifth year PhD student in the Department of Statistics and Data Science at Cornell University.
-I am interested in developing statistical methods to understand complex dependence structure in data arising in biology, neuroscience, finance and other disciplines.
-My research involve statistical machine learning methods involving time series, graphical models, high dimensional methods, optimization techniques and causal inference.
-Currently I am actively working in two areas:
+I am a fifth-year Ph.D. student in the Department of Statistics and Data Science at Cornell University.
+My research focuses on developing statistical methods to understand complex dependence structures in data arising in biology, neuroscience, finance, and other disciplines.
+I primarily work on statistical machine learning approaches involving time series analysis, graphical models, high-dimensional inference, optimization techniques, and causal inference.

+Currently, I am actively working on:
-1. Developing fast and implementable coordinate-descent based algorithms for statistical optimization problems in Fourier domain,
+1. Developing fast, implementable coordinate descent algorithms for statistical optimization problems in the Fourier domain.
-2. Counterfactual estimation and forecasting for panel data with dynamic latent structures.
+2. Designing methods for counterfactual estimation and forecasting in panel data with dynamic latent structures.

-Prior to my doctoral studies, I completed my Bachelor's and Master's degrees in Statistics from Indian Statistical Institute Kolkata.
+Prior to my doctoral studies, I completed my Bachelor's and Master's degrees in Statistics from the Indian Statistical Institute, Kolkata.

-I am looking for postdoctorate positions starting Fall 2026.
+I am currently seeking postdoctoral positions starting in Fall 2026.

+**Email:** nd329[at]cornell[dot]edu